 The Shrimp Cakes

-- Shrimp.
-I prefer using fresh shrimp for this recipe because commercially frozen shrimp have an ice glaze around them, and when they thaw, the melted ice makes the shrimp extra wet.
-If not dried well, the extra water will cause your mixture to be too runny to form into balls.
+- Raw shrimp.
+I prefer using fresh shrimp for this recipe because commercially frozen shrimp have an ice glaze around them.
+When they thaw, the melted ice makes the shrimp very wet, and if not dried well, the extra water will cause your mixture to be too runny to form into balls.
 So if you have to use frozen shrimp, dry them off super-duper well after thawing.
+You could even let them air dry in the fridge for a few hours to be safe.

 - Egg